 The Gap Of Dunloe.
-Get There By Jaunting Car Or Hire A Bike, or an incredible walk.
+Get There By Jaunting Car Or Hire A Bike, Or an

 By the way did you know Kate Kearney was forever in trouble with the law.
 Kate used to distil Poteen and smuggle it through the gap to sell.

 The river running through the gap is the

 river Loe from where the Gap gets it's name.
 The Gap begins at Kate

 Kearney's Cottage.
 The road, narrows in many places, winding through the pass.